pviotti/szb/README.md

 Feel free to reach out and open issues or prepare PR if you want to contribute. :nerd_face:

+:newspaper: **UPDATE** :newspaper: : I found [ncdu], which does much of what I need, and it's faster too, so I don't think I'll work on this anymore.

 ## Usage

 ![screenshot](https://user-images.githubusercontent.com/1350095/81344889-7e3fac00-90af-11ea-8ea8-62a27a085e66.png)